 Lydia also teaches classes to students of different ages throughout the Bay Area.
 Lydia has led her group to participate in the San Francisco Ethnic Dance Festival, Theater Artaud, Encuentro Popular, and at many other Bay Area venues.
 Lydia also was part of “Windows to the World” and “Raices Negras”, which are two well-received dance and music performances in the Bay Area.

-Rocio Soto, Singer
+Rocio Soto, Lead Singer